markjprice/apps-services-net7/docs/errata/errata.md

 ```

 In the next edition, I will use the `init` style to define the `Summary` record.

+# Page 350 - Rate limiting using ASP.NET Core middleware

+> Thanks to `JimCampbell63` in the Discord channel for highlighting this issue.

+In Step 1, I instruct the reader to add a package reference for `Microsoft.AspNetCore.RateLimiting`.
+This was necessary up to the release candidate, but for the GA release of .NET 7, the team added the functionality to the main libraries so it is not necessary to reference a package or rebuild the project in Step 2.

 # Page 411 - Using an ASP.NET Core MVC project as a GraphQL client